flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         As can be seen by the bigger symbols, the inbound course 274 is inserted in the FMS

-        Note that the title has changeed to HOLD and a REVERT TO COMPUTED appeared.
-REVERT TO COMPUTED will restore all hold settings and revert back to the computed hold settings.
+        Note that the title has changed to HOLD, and a REVERT TO COMPUTED appeared.
+REVERT TO COMPUTED will restore all hold settings and revert to the computed hold settings.

     === "5"